Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

   The tax zone is deleted from the list.

 3. Click the [SAVE] button.
-  The changes are saved.
+  A pop-up window confirms that the changes have been saved.
 The deleted tax zone will no longer be displayed in the *Tax zone* drop-down list in the *TAX RATES* tab.

   ![Changes saved](../../Assets/Screenshots/Taxes/Settings/TaxClasses/ChangesSaved.png "[Changes saved]")